 After you’ve given up the straw, you can declare war on the plastic bag by taking a reusable shopping bag with you.
 I have three of them in my purse.
 They are lightweight, take up almost no space, and I always have them at hand when I need one.

 The next step is to replace the plastic water bottles with reusable stainless steel bottles, which you refill at home and take with you when you're out and about.
 Carrying a steel bottle around with you is a little more difficult than carrying a light shopping bag or straw, because steel bottles are heavier and more bulky than plastic bottles.
-On the other hand, you save a lot of money because you can just fill it with tap water over and over again (yes, in most areas, tap water is safe) and never have to buy plastic bottles again.
+On the other hand, you save a lot of money because you can just fill it with tap water over and over again and never have to buy plastic bottles again.
 I have steel bottles in 3 different sizes, 1l, 0.5l and 0.3l and I choose the right one depending on how long I am on the road.

 Having done that, you can move on to a reusable coffee mug.
 It is also a bit unhandy, but it is worth it, because coffee mugs are not recyclable.
 In addition, many coffee shops already offer a discount if you bring your own cup.
 It is worth asking.

 If you came this far, you have already come a long way towards a life without disposable plastic.
 You should be proud of yourself!
 And as you can see, it’s not that difficult to get active.

 All you have to do is start.
 Join the Plastic-Free July initiative and take up the challenge here.
 The challenge helps you become single-use plastic-free by offering a range of plastic-free July activities.
 The community will help you take one small step at a time.
 Talk to people.
 Find a plastic-free July event near you.
 Just like Fridays for Future, Plastic-free July is growing, and there is sure to be a like-minded group in your area.
 If there isn’t, join a Facebook group.
 You’ll find plenty of inspiration there.